ocupop/hawaiitax/src/_resources/claiming-the-advance-tax-credit.md

 date: 2021-02-04 00:00:00
 excerpt: >-
-  The CARES Act, which was passed into law to help stimulate the economy, authorized 2 rounds of stimulus payments (also known as Economic Impact Payments or EIPs)...
+  The CARES Act, which was passed into law to help stimulate the economy, authorized 2 rounds of stimulus payments...
 hero_image: /uploads/Thumbnail.png
 link_override:
 ---